 To qualify for any type of SSD benefits in Alpharetta, an applicant must have worked in a job that the Social Security program covers.
-A successful applicant must have also accrued a certain number of social security credits.
+A successful applicant must have also accrued a certain number of Social Security work credits.

 An applicant must also prove they meet the SSA’s definition of disability.
 The SSA considers a “disability” to be a condition that significantly limits an individual’s ability to do basic work for at least 12 months.
 Even if a condition does not interfere with basic-work activities, a person may still qualify for different types of SSD benefits in Alpharetta if they have a disabling condition.

-A qualified Social Security lawyer could help effectively and efficiently guide you through the SSD benefits process.
-Get in touch with our firm today to learn your rights and get started on your case.
+A qualified disability attorney could help effectively and efficiently guide you through the SSD benefits process.
+Get in touch with our experienced Social Security disability law firm today to learn your rights and get started on your case.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).